Dead Cells is one of the greatest indie games we’ve ever played. There’s no denying that. It’s quite the achievement from Bordeaux’s Motion Twin.

-It’s just had its big release on everything, though, so we picked up the Nintendo Switch version and wasted no time diving straight into the frenzied action.
+Now, it’s just had its big release on everything, so we picked up the Nintendo Switch version and wasted no time diving straight into the frenzied action.
 Huzzah!

 Everything about French developer Motion Twin’s game is a work of art.
 Having put in many more hours since our review on the Well Red Mage, we’ve come to just love every aspect of this beautiful, violent, psychotic thing.